AchrafKassioui/Learning-iOS-Dev/README.md

 import UIKit

 class myViewController: UIViewController {
-  // Code for my view
+  // Code for the view
 }
 ```